|Everton's most successful season: 1984-1985|

 CM: Alan Ball (England)

-Ball was the youngest member of the WC winning team in 1966.
+Alan Ball was the youngest member of England's World Cup winning team in 1966.
 He started his career with Blackpool.
 He also played with Everton, Arsenal, Southampton and various clubs in North America and Hong Kong.
-He played 72 times for England and was a key player at the WC finals in 1966 and 1970.
-He missed the ill-fated match vs Poland in 1973 due a suspension.
+He played 72 times for England and was a key player at the World Cup finals in 1966 and 1970.
+However, he missed the ill-fated match vs Poland in 1973 due a suspension.

 Started with Burnley, he joined Everton in 1983.
 He helped the club win two league titles, a FA Cup and the 1985 Cup Winners' Cup.
 He joined Graeme Souness' Rangers in 1989.
 In 1991, Steven moved for £5.5 million - the joint-highest fee involving a British player at the time, shared with David Platt of Aston Villa to Olympique Marseille where he stayed for one season, winning the French league title.
 Capped 36 times.